Addiction Counselor Salary

 Addiction Counselors who responded to the survey indicated only a few skills that they use on the job.
 Most notably, skills in Patient Counseling, Group Therapy, Case Management, and Counseling are correlated to pay that is above average.
-It is often found that people who know Case Management are also skilled in Group Therapy.
+The majority of those who know Case Management also know Group Therapy.

 Pay by Experience Level for Addiction Counselor